1Introduction

-Tackling the Working Holiday permit adventure in Canada with your significant other and/or with kids?
-Read on, this article will answer all your questions!
+Tackling the IEC Working Holiday, Young Professionals or International Co-op permit adventure in Canada with your significant other and/or with kids?
+Read on for answers to all your questions!

-But first things first, there’s one important rule to know.
+First things first: there’s one important rule to know.
 All travellers to Canada must have their own passport and immigration status.
 This means that:

-• There’s no “fiancé visa ” or “get one Working Holiday permit, bring five kids for free.”
+• There’s no “fiancé visa ” or “get one Working Holiday permit, bring the whole family for free.”

 • An “immigration status” can be “visitor,” “permanent resident,” “work permit holder,” “study permit holder,” etc.

-• Your significant other and/or kids cannot be “included” in your own Working Holiday permit application.
+• Your significant other and/or kids cannot be “included” in your own IEC permit application.

 Pro tip to complete form IMM5707 – Family Information

-If your profile is drawn from the pool, you will receive an Invitation to apply.
-The next step will be accepting it and submitting your application for a Working Holiday permit to Canada.
+If your profile is drawn from the IEC pool, you will receive an Invitation to Apply (ITA).
+The next step will be accepting the ITA and submitting your application for your IEC permit to Canada.
 As part of your application, you will have to complete form Imm5707 – Family Information.
+If you need assistance with opening the form, see our guide to opening Immigration, Refugees and Citizenship Canada PDF forms.

 You must answer “yes” or “no” to the question “Accompanying you to Canada?” for each family member you list (spouse, common-law partner, kid[s]).